 The next attack was performed between 15:50 UTC and 17:00 UTC.
 Unlike the previous attempt, this attack was targeting most the available Managed Infrastructures of Dyn around the globe.
 Though the second attempt consisted of same set of attack vectors and protocols used during the first attack, it still managed to disrupt the functionalities of the service provider despite the deployed incident response mechanism.

 A DNS protocol was used to perform the DDoS attack on the DNS servers of the Dyn.
 The attack vectors used to perform ODDS attack include recursive DNS query mechanism or DNS Waterfall Torture, or authoritative DNS exhaustion attack.
-Architecture of DNS server infrastructure consists of Recursive DNS resolver and Authoritative DNS resolver.
-A recursive DNS resolver receives the DNS query from the bat to resolve a 12-digit pseudo random host from the domain of the authoritative DNS resolver.
-It’s ensured that the recursive DNS resolver fails to resolve the DNS record of random host, in order that the query gets forwarded to the authoritative resolver, as seen within the figure above.
+The architecture of DNS server infrastructure consists of Recursive DNS resolver and Authoritative DNS resolver.
+A recursive DNS resolver receives the DNS query from the bat to resolve a 12-digit pseudo-random host from the domain of the authoritative DNS resolver.
+It’s ensured that the recursive DNS resolver fails to resolve the DNS record of the random host, in order that the query gets forwarded to the authoritative resolver, as seen within the figure above.

-This DDoS attack affected the any cast servers of Dyn.
+This DDoS attack affected the anycast servers of Dyn.
 It also prevented the services for resolving legitimate DNS queries.
-It is estimated to have generated more than 40 to 50 times of the normal traffic volume, and the expected number of involved botnets during the attack amounts to 100,000.
-According to few reports, the total volume of data involved during this attack is estimated to be 1.2 Tbps.
+It is estimated to have generated more than 40 to 50 times the normal traffic volume, and the expected number of involved botnets during the attack amounts to 100,000.
+According to a few reports, the total volume of data involved during this attack is estimated to be 1.2 Tbps.
 A few major US websites including PayPal, Spotify, Twitter, and Amazon faced connectivity issues.
 The various other web services of companies such as BankWest, HSBC, and Ticketmaster were also affected.
-According to Bitsight, approximately 8% of the Dyn DNS customer base terminated their contract after the attack.
+According to BitSight, approximately 8% of the Dyn DNS customer base terminated their contract after the attack.

 Questions related to this topic